 What is Safari Private Browsing?

-In Safari Private Browsing mode, the browser doesn’t log any browsing history, search queries, or any form data.
+In Safari Private Browsing mode, the browser doesn’t log any browsing history, search queries, or form data.
 It also restricts any websites you visit from storing cookies and site data on your mobile or desktop browser.

 How to use private browsing in Safari